Jesus-Gonzalez/ReactReduxTestNumberTwo/README.md

 * Not including testing libraries
 * Not ready to be linted.

+## How should I run this?
+Install dependencies as soon as you clone the project:
+`npm install`

+If you want to run the
+You can run it like this:
+`npm start`

 ## Something else?

 Feel free to fork the project, copy it, play with it or whatever you like.
-This is a very basic boilerplate to get started with.
+This is a very basic boilerplate to get started with, so you do not struggle starting your React project, but I highly recommend creating one on your own.

-As soon as I continue progressing, I will be creating another repo called:
-`advanced-react-redux-boilerplate`
+I'll soon link to a more advanced boilerplate `AvancedReactReduxBoilerplate` which will include routing with React Router,
+linting and testing with mocha, chai and enzyme libs

 Stay tuned! :)